LivelyVideo/ApertureLive/PRIVACY.md

 YOUR CONSENT

-By using the Application, you are consenting to the processing of your information as set forth in this Privacy Policy now and as amended by us.
+By using the Application, you consent to the collection and use of information as described in this Privacy Policy.
+For data processing that requires consent under applicable law, we will obtain your explicit consent before collecting or processing such data.

+If we make material changes to how we handle your personal information, we will notify you and, where required by law, seek your consent before implementing such changes.

 YOUR RIGHTS